youssef-attai-fcai-cu/fawry-clone/README.md

 #### Initial service providers

-- Initially, there are 3 service providers:
+Initially, there are 3 service providers:
     - WE
     - Vodafone
     - Etisalat

+For every service, no matter it's type (e.g. donation, landline, etc.) there will be a concrete class that _extends_ the ```ServiceProvider``` abstract class and declares all the inputs it needs to provide its services.

 #### Adding a new service provider